 ABSTRACT

-Fish Smoking is an ancient and popular way of fish preservation.
+Fish smoking is an ancient and popular way of fish preservation.
 Smoked fish are palatable with great flavor and longer shelf life.
 The purpose of this article is to describe the various smoking methods, nutritional composition of smoked fish and its effects to it consumers.
-There are two smoking methods; cold smoking/Fumigation that uses heat between 30-40ºC and hot smoking which uses heat between 30-90⁰C.
+There are two smoking methods; cold smoking/fumigation that uses heat between 30-40ºC and hot smoking which uses heat between 30-90⁰C.
 Smoked fish enhances growth and metabolism, foetal development and aid in the prevention of cardiovascular diseases.
-Prolong consumption of fish Intoxicated with PAHs which occur as a result of incomplete combustion of wood or coal causes; cancer, retarded growth, low birth weight, small head circumference, low IQ, damaged DNA in unborn children among others.
+Prolong consumption of fish intoxicated with PAHs which occur as a result of incomplete combustion of wood or coal causes: cancer, retarded growth, low birth weight, small head circumference, low IQ, damaged DNA in unborn children among others.

 Keywords : Cold smoking, Hot smoking, Carcinogenic compounds, Cardiovascular diseases, Drying metabolism